Knight-Wu/articles/spark.md

 2. 如果minor gc比较多, 则可以按照调大eden为原来估计的三分之四.
 3. Try the G1GC garbage collector with `-XX:+UseG1GC`.
 It can improve performance in some situations where garbage collection is a bottleneck.
 Note that with large executor heap sizes, it may be important to increase the [G1 region size](http://www.oracle.com/technetwork/articles/java/g1gc-1984535.html) with `-XX:G1HeapRegionSize`

+4. As an example, if your task is reading data from HDFS, the amount of memory used by the task can be estimated using the size of the data block read from HDFS.
+Note that the size of a decompressed block is often 2 or 3 times the size of the block.
+So if we wish to have 3 or 4 tasks’ worth of working space, and the HDFS block size is 128 MB, we can estimate size of Eden to be `4*3*128MB`.
 * 衡量GC
 使用参数: -verbose:gc -XX:+PrintGCDetails -XX:+PrintGCTimeStamps